pycom/pycom-micropython-sigfox/readme.md

 ### v1.3.0 ###

 * Improved TX power management.
+(TODO)
-* New build system with root configuration for multiple chip/radio/band support.
+* New build system with configuration for multiple chip/radio/band support.
 * SX125x bandwidth set to 1MHz by default (was 800 kHz).

 ### v1.2.1 ###